 2020 Triumph Street Triple RS

 Ready for the track or street, Triumph’s updated Street Triple RS is powered by a Moto2-derived 765cc in-line triple that makes a claimed 121 horsepower (7 shy of the Daytona above, likely because it doesn’t have the same Arrow race-style exhaust).
 Five riding modes, an up/down quickshifter, an assist-and-slipper clutch, Brembo M50 front calipers, fully adjustable Öhlins suspension, Pirelli Diablo Supercorsa SP V3 tires, a TFT display with Bluetooth and GoPro integration and more aggressive styling make this nekkid middleweight one mean machine.
-Pricing and availability are TBD.
+MSRP is $12,550.

 2020 Yamaha MT-03